FOLLOW US

 Read best practice when travelling with medicines on TravelHealthPro.

-Healthcare facilities in Montenegro
+Healthcare in Montenegro

 Health insurance cards

-The GHIC or EHIC entitles you to state-provided medical treatment necessary during your trip.
-Any treatment provided is on the same terms as Montenegrin nationals.
-You will need to take your British passport and GHIC card to a local branch office of the Montenegrin Health insurance Fund to request a certificate of entitlement to medical care to be issued to you in advance of medical treatment, or as soon as possible after urgent admission to hospital.
-If you do not have a certificate of entitlement to medical care you will be charged for the treatment and paid bills will not be reimbursed.
-If you do not have your card with you or you’ve lost it, contact the NHS Overseas Healthcare Team.
+You will need to take your British passport and GHIC to a local office of the Montenegrin Health Insurance Fund (in Montenegrin) to request a certificate of entitlement to medical care.
+You need this in advance of medical treatment, or as soon as possible after an urgent admission to hospital.
+If you do not have a certificate, the hospital will charge for the treatment and paid bills will not be reimbursed.

 Travel and mental health